wireapp/wire-server-deploy/offline/Instrument_monitoring.md

 Prometheus operator will be configured to scrape metrics from k8s cluster and wire services by installing (kube-prometheus-stack)[https://github.com/prometheus-community/helm-charts/blob/main/charts/kube-prometheus-stack/README.md] helm chart.
 We have configured this chart with overridden values which will setup the followings:

-- An `ingress` to expose the prometheus endpoint
+- An `ingress` to expose the prometheus endpoint if enabled
 - Basic authentication to the endpoint
 - Automatic certificate creation with cert-manager (Assuming cert-manager is already present in the k8s cluster)
+- Setup a local persistent volume to use as prometheus data storage on a certain node
 - Disable both Alertmanager and grafana operator which is part of the helm stack.

 Before installing the helm chart, there are some works todo.
+First make sure the `wire-server-deploy` bundle has the `kube-prometheus-stack` chart.
+If the chart is not there, get it from one of the latest bundle and copy it to the current `charts` directory of the `wire-server-deploy` bundle .
+In case the `kube-prometheus-stack` chart needs to be copied in the running `wire-server-deploy` bundle there are some extra configurations needs to be made to have a successful deployment.
+The following sections cover both cases.

 ### Update the values.yaml